By Brian Costello,

 Parents need to know that Elephant Tales is a sometimes sad yet heartwarming movie about a group of orphaned animals trying to find a new home after their mothers had been taken by "The Badness," aka poaching and human destruction.
 The early scenes, as the young elephants Zef and Tutu try to come to terms with the loss of their mother, might be tough for younger viewers, but it also opens up ample opportunity for families to discuss the importance of wildlife preservation.
 The scenery -- filmed in a South African nature park -- is beautiful, and parents and kids should both enjoy the movie's touching story and deeper message.

-What's the story?
+What's the Story?

 Zef (Jonathan Patrick Moore) and Tutu are two young brother elephants living in the wilds of South Africa.
 When The Badness (a term the animals of the region use to describe poachers and human devastation) kills their mother, Zef tells his younger brother Tutu that their mother was lost to a rainbow.
 This sends Tutu, followed by Zef, and then joined by a ragtag group of similarly orphaned animals, on a quest to find their mothers and a new herd.
 Throughout the journey, they must hide from and avoid The Badness so they aren't captured or killed.
 When Zef is captured by the poachers and locked inside a cage, Tutu and the other animals decide they must try and rescue Zef and fight The Badness.

-Unlike so many "talking animal" movies, ELEPHANT TALES has a deeper message for its audience.
+Unlike so many "talking animal" movies, ELEPHANT TALES has something extra -- a deeper message for its audience.
 Through the sadness of brother elephants Zef and Tutu as they witness the death of their mother at the hand of poachers, and as they join other animals similarly orphaned, kids witness in very personal terms the devastation wreaked by poaching.
 These animals trying to come to terms with "The Badness" should inspire family discussion about wildlife preservation, in Africa and elsewhere.